MikaelRehman2006/CS4337_Project1/devlog.md

 # Oct 5 2:36 AM

 I added a history parameter to track all previous results.
 Every time an expression is successfully evaluated, the result is added to the front of the history list, and it is displayed with a history ID.
 Also the original process-expression function now returns the updated story so it can be used in subsequent evaluations.

+# Oct 19 5:30 PM

+So right now my start-program is called again with the old history (the list before the new result was added).
+I have to fix this by storing the returned value we get from process-expression and then using it in a recursive call.
+After this I want to allow users to reuse previous results by typing something like: (+ $1 5):
+This means:
+$1 should be replaced with the first result in history
+$2 should be replaced with the second, and so on.

+# Oct 19 7:30 pm

+What I have completed in this session was that I firstly updated the programs main loop so that each time an expression is evaluated, the updated history list is then passed forward to the next iteration.
+This change makes sure that the previously computed results are stored and also preserved throughout the session

+After this I started and essentially finished the history reference support (%n)

+The first step I did was I created the helper function get-history-index, which detects symbols like $1, $2, etc., and extracts their numeric part.
+The next step I did was that I added the recursive replace-history-refs function that walks through the user’s expression and substitutes each $n symbol with the corresponding value from the history list.
+The last step I did was I integrated this placement step into process-expression, so for example expressions like (+ $1 5) are able to correctly use the stored values before evaluation.

+At this point, the calculator is fully supporting

+- Continuous expression evaluation (interactive mode)
+- Safe error handling with with-handlers
+- Persistent result history
+- $n substitutions for reusing previous outputs

+In the next session, which I am hoping to be later today, I am planning on doing some polishing.
+This would be adding a way for the user to quit (e.g., if input is 'quit or 'exit).
+I will also be adding a way print the full history before exiting.
+Lastly, I may add some extra stuff if it is needed, and do some testing to fix some potential bugs,